 In most cases, treatment will start with psychological therapies, as many issues can be resolved through CBT.
 However, for severe cases where symptoms of anxiety are strong, medication may be available for long-term management.

-We will focus on providing you with information around nutrition, mindfulness, self-help tips, relaxation techniques, healthy engagement, exercise and wellbeing.
+We will focus on providing you with information about nutrition, mindfulness, self-help tips, relaxation techniques, healthy engagement, exercise and wellbeing.
 All can help to improve your quality of life and stabilise your anxious feelings and thoughts.

-While treatment will be necessary, wellbeing management can help you maintain a healthy relationship with yourself, which will also affect your relationships with others.
+While treatment will be necessary, well-being management can help you maintain a healthy relationship with yourself, which will also affect your relationships with others.